 - Let your child know that you believe in her.
 Celebrate her abilities and achievements, and let her know you understand and accept her difficulties.
 Try to work with your child to challenge negative thoughts and avoid setbacks.

 - You can be a role model for your child by being positive, assertive and resilient yourself.

 - Encourage your child to work out what he needs to get over difficulties, and learn to ask for help politely and calmly.

-- Give your child the chance to take on family responsibilities and make his own decisions and choices.
+- Give your child the chance to take on family responsibilities and make her own decisions and choices.
 A sense of control is a powerful self-esteem builder.

 - Support but don’t overprotect your child.
 Expect him to do his best and stick with tasks, despite his extra challenges.